AlexTISYoung/snipar/docs/tutorial.rst

     ``python ../bin/impute_po.py sim_reduced.bed sim_fams.ped po_impute``

+The imputed parental genotypes are in po_impute.hdf5.

 To impute the sum of the missing parents' genotypes for the families without genotyped parents, type:

     ``python ../bin/impute_from_sibs_hdf5.py sim.hdf5 sim_reduced.bed sim_fams.ped sib_impute``

+The imputed parental genotypes are in sib_impute.hdf5.

 To estimate effects for the families with both parents genotyped, type: